Bystřice (Frýdek-Místek District): Geography

 Bystřice is located about 26 km east of Frýdek-Místek and 36 km southeast of Ostrava, in the historical region of Cieszyn Silesia.
 The southwestern part of the municipality lies in the Jablunkov Furrow and the southeastern part in the Silesian Beskids.
 In the north the territory extends into the Moravian-Silesian Foothills.
 The highest point is near the peak of Loučka, at 830 m above sea level.
-The Hluchová Creek flows to the Olza River in the municipality.
+The Hluchová Stream flows to the Olza River in the municipality.

 History

 Bystřice was probably founded at the turn of the 14th and 15th centuries.
 The first written mention of Bystřice is in a deed of Bolesław I, Duke of Cieszyn from 1423.
 Politically it belonged to the Duchy of Teschen.
-By the end of the 15th century, the first stage of colonization took place.
+By the end of the 15th century, the first stage of colonisation took place.
 Forests were cut down, fields established, and cattle breeding and pastoralism began.

 After the 1540s Reformation prevailed in the Duchy of Teschen and a local Catholic church was taken over by Lutherans.
 Local Protestants built there a wooden church in 1587.
 It was taken from them (as one from around fifty buildings) in the region by a special commission and given back to the Roman Catholic Church on 21 March 1654.
 In spite of being bereft of place of worship many of the local inhabitants remained to be Lutherans.
-After issuing the Patent of Toleration in 1781 they subsequently organized a local Lutheran parish as one of over ten in the region.
+After issuing the Patent of Toleration in 1781 they subsequently organised a local Lutheran parish as one of over ten in the region.

 Settlers have lived mainly off farming and pastures.
 After the construction of Třinec Iron and Steel Works in 1839, some of villagers went to work there.

 After Revolutions of 1848 in the Austrian Empire a modern municipal division was introduced in the re-established Austrian Silesia.
 The village as a municipality was subscribed to the political district of Cieszyn and the legal district of Jablunkov.
 According to the censuses conducted in 1880–1910 the population of the municipality grew from 1,933 in 1880 to 2,442 in 1910 with the majority being native Polish-speakers (between 98.2% and 98.9%) accompanied by German-speaking (at most 1.7% in 1900) and Czech-speaking people (at most 0.5% in 1910).
 In terms of religion in 1910 the majority were Protestants (88.2%), followed by Roman Catholics (10.9%) and Jews (0.9%).

 After World War I, Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920, it became a part of Czechoslovakia.
 Following the Munich Agreement, in October 1938 together with the Trans-Olza region it was annexed by Poland, administratively adjoined to Cieszyn County of Silesian Voivodeship.
 It was then annexed by Nazi Germany at the beginning of World War II.
 After the war it was restored to Czechoslovakia.

 Demographics

-Polish minority makes up 21.3% of the population.
+According to the 2021 Census, Polish minority makes up 21.3% of the population.